prody/ProDy-website/tutorials/nmwiz_tutorial/extend.rst

 Extending a Model
 ===============================================================================

-In previous calculations, we used Cα atoms and the results retrieved from ProDy contained only a trace of the structure.
-VMD requires more information (at least a complete backbone) for displaying cartoon and ribbon representation of proteins which are suitable for publications.
-In this part, we will use :guilabel:`Extend model to` option for extending the model to backbone atoms of the protein.
+In the previous calculations, we used only Cα atoms for calculating normal modes.
+Publication-quality graphics that use VMD's cartoon or ribbon representations require a least the full protein backbone.
+In this part, we will use NMWiz's :guilabel:`Extend model to` capabilities to extend NMA results to all backbone atoms of the protein.

 .. figure:: /_static/nmwiz_1dlo_ANM1.png
    :align: right